Deleon06/Skill-Bid/README.md

 - Modal for form of contact
 - A form of contact
 - Making a more reactive UI
+- Authorized users can bid on a listing and then the original poster can decide on the winner.

 ## Project Schedule
 |  Day | Deliverable | Status